 We request suppliers with whom we have ongoing transactions to submit a survey sheet covering management information at least once a year, and we strive to quickly resolve risks and solve problems by visiting and interviewing suppliers regarding major changes.

-In addition, based on annual evaluation results, we conduct on-site audits once a year at suppliers that meet our selection criteria in areas such as quality and safety.
+meet our selection criteria in areas such as quality and safety.
 These audits are aimed at driving improvements.